 Step 4: Enable prime/optimus dynamic switching.

-Run following command (with id’s noted above) to enable the switching.
+Run following command (with id’s or names noted above) to enable the switching.

 $ DRI_PRIME=1 yourapplicationname